 Wakefield Eye Health leaflet.

 The best ways to keep your eyes healthy are:

 - Have an active lifestyle

 - Wear sunglasses, even in cloudy weather.
-Look for sunglasses with the british standards kitemark or CE mark. /li>
+Look for sunglasses with the British Standard kitemark or CE mark.

 Your school nursing service will give advice periodically to remind you to take your child for an eye test.
 It’s never too early for your child to have an eye test, but it could be too late.
 If you are concerned - speak to your optician.

 Everyone needs regular eye tests.
 Do you use display screen equipment (DSE) for work?
 The law states employers must arrange an eye test for DSE users if they ask for one and provide glasses if an employee needs them only for DSE use.
 While using display screen equipment at work won’t cause permanent damage to your eyes, looking at screens for long spells without regular breaks can cause:

 For more information visit the Health and Safety Executive website